+Composition Percentage

+60%

+20%

-Bonuses 20% Stock remuneration 20%
+20%

-5. Determination process
+5. Governance

-In order to increase the independence, objectivity, and transparency of the details of the executive remuneration system, a Remuneration Committee has been established as an advisory body to the Board of Directors, chaired by and with a majority consisting of Independent Outside Directors.
-In principle, the Remuneration Committee shall meet at least four times per year, deliberate primarily on the following main agenda items regarding executive remuneration amounts, calculation methods, and policy for deciding the content of remuneration per individual, and provide advice and proposals to the Board of Directors.
+In order to increase the independence, objectivity, and transparency of the details of the executive remuneration system, a Voluntary Remuneration Committee has been established as an advisory panel to the Board of Directors, chaired by and with a majority consisting of Independent Outside Directors.
+In principle, the Voluntary Remuneration Committee shall meet at least four times per year, deliberate primarily on the following main agenda items regarding executive remuneration amounts, calculation methods, and policy for deciding the content of remuneration per individual, and provide advice and proposals to the Board of Directors.
 The Board of Directors, in turn follows such advice and proposals to the greatest extent possible in its decision-making.
 Please note that executive remuneration will be paid within the limit of remuneration adopted at the General Meeting of Shareholders.